East Juniata Junior/Senior High School

-East Juniata Junior/Senior High School is a diminutive, rural, combined middle school and high school.
+East Juniata Junior/Senior High School is a diminutive, rural, combined middle school and high school in Fayette Township, Juaniata County, Pennsylvania, United States.
 It is one of two secondary campuses in the Juniata County School District.
 The school is located along Route 35 in Fayette Township.
 In the 2016–2017 school year, the school reported an enrollment of 514 pupils in grades 7th through 12th.

 Extracurriculars

 The Juniata County School District offers a wide variety of clubs, activities and sports at East Juniata Junior Senior High School.

 Athletics

 The following athletics are available at East Juniata.
 EJ participates in PIAA District IV and is part of the Tri-Valley League: